 If a baby is inconsolable, it’s hard to know if it’s a digestive disturbance.
 Consider another explanation.
 Upon examination, we often find spinal distortions in the baby’s upper cervical spine.
 These babies are probably suffering from head and neck pain.
 This is especially common if there was a difficult birth.

-The results of a randomized controlled trial published in the October 1999 issue of the Journal of Manipulative and Physiologic Therapeutics tracked a small group of 50 infants.
+The results of a randomized controlled trial published in the October 1999 issue of the tracked a small group of 50 infants.
 Half received the drug dimethicone and the other spinal manipulation.
-At the conclusion of the two-week study, the babies being adjusted saw a 67% reduction in crying and the drug therapy group saw an only 38% reduction.
+At the conclusion of the two-week study, the babies being adjusted saw a 67% reduction in crying, and the drug therapy group saw an only 38% reduction.

 There are many case studies showing improvement, sometimes dramatic, among colicky babies with vertebral subluxations.
 In fact, we have had some amazing results with colic in our own clinic.
 If vertebral subluxation is present, it interferes with the proper function of any part of the body.
 Restoring proper nervous system control through a chiropractic adjustment often allows the body to heal.
 This may happen regardless of age and regardless of what the particular symptoms being experienced are called.

-Consult our practice for a no-obligation consultation.
+Call our practice or schedule online for a no-obligation consultation.
 Take action now and set up an appointment.
 Call or email us and put an end to the frustration and helplessness that many new parents feel.

 With over 20 years in the field, Dr. Dody is a seasoned chiropractor specializing in Functional Nutrition, Neurofeedback, and the Koren Specific Technique (KST).
 His unique ‘whole person approach’ identifies the root causes of health issues, offering patients not just relief but lasting wellness.
 Recognized for his expertise, Dr. Dody’s treatments often yield dramatic improvements from the very first visit.